 Reasons to consider a SafeTrip Travel Protection plan.

-SafeTrip Travel Protection from UnitedHealthcare Global is one good option to take a look at.
-In addition to accident and sickness medical expense coverage up to $1 million, the plan offers 24/7 connection to an Emergency Response Center that can help you in more than 100 languages, as well as a host of travel assistance services.
+SafeTrip International Travel Medical Plus from UnitedHealthcare Global is one good option to take a look at.
+In addition to accident and sickness medical expense coverage, the plan offers 24/7 connection to an Emergency Response Center that can help you in more than 100 languages, as well as a host of travel assistance services.